Download & Install

 4K Display (UI claustrophobia sets in below 2560×1440)

-The current version can handle ca. 200 TIFF movies (K2 counting, 40 frames) per hour on a single GeForce 1080 GPU.
-This is likely faster than most microscopes can generate data.
-If you have a multi-GPU system like the one above, you can use it to handle the output of multiple microscopes using separate Warp instances.
-Just launch the executable once per microscope and make sure to select different GPUs for processing in the window bar.
+The current version can handle 300+ TIFF movies (K2 counting, 40 frames) per hour on a single GeForce 1080 Ti GPU.
+This is likely faster than most facilities can generate data.
+If you need more speed, adding more GPUs to the system will increase the performance almost linearly, i. e.
+2x GPUs = almost 2x speed.

 Make sure all prerequisites are installed, and execute Warp’s installer.
 By default, the installer will suggest the current user’s program directory.
 If you’d like to make Warp available to other users (although running it under a single account is probably more convenient), please make sure the installation directory can be written to without administrator privileges.
 Otherwise, application settings and re-trained BoxNet models cannot be saved.